gardener/documentation/website/documentation/getting-started/features/dns-management.md

 ## External DNS Management

-When you deploy to K8s, there is no native management of DNS.
+When you deploy to Kubernetes, there is no native management of DNS.
 Instead, you get IPv4 addresses via cloud-controller-manager requested for every Service of type LoadBalancer.
 Of course, the Ingress resource helps here, but how is the DNS zone for the ingress controller managed?

 Essentially, some sort of automation for DNS management is missing.